ton-blockchain/multisig-contract-v2/README.md

 >
 > Singers must approve order only after fully reading order contents.

+> ⚠️ The multisig UI should display all created and unexecuted orders (these can be found in outgoing messages from multisig), as well as the match of their list of signers with the current list of singers of multisig, so that users clearly see all active orders that can be executed.

 Parameters, such as threshold N, list of _signers_ and other can only be updated by consensus of current N-of-M owners.

 Any _signer_ may propose new **Order**.
 Multisignature wallet also allows to assign _proposer_ role: _proposer_ may suggest new Orders but can not approve them.